ahmadreza-hajtalebi/Gooseman/README.md

 - SOCKS5 configuration editor (host, port, optional username/password)
 - Responsive design for desktop and mobile devices
-- Lightweight FastAPI backend with no external dependencies beyond Python packages
+- Lightweight FastAPI backend with no external dependencies beyond Python packages and
+- Extremely easy to install and setup

 ---